 In 2014, Damjan was instrumental in starting the Croatia Flute Academy, a week-long summer flute festival in Karlovac, Croatia.
 There he served as Artistic Director and Professor of Jazz and Latin-Jazz Flute from 2014-2016, teaching alongside some of the biggest names in the classical and jazz flute community, such as Pierre-Yves Artaud, Trevor Wye, Orlando “Maraca” Valle, and James Newton.

-With 8 CD releases under his name, Damjan is a seasoned artist with a mature compositional and stylistic approach that seamlessly combines various musical styles and influences.
+With 6 critically-acclaimed albums under his name, Damjan is a seasoned artist with a mature compositional and stylistic approach that seamlessly combines various musical styles and influences.
 Damjan’s music ranges from groove-packed latin-jazz to meditative ambient music.
 His compositions are infused with jazz and classical sensibilities as well as Eastern European rhythms and melodies.
 They continuously challenge the boundaries and role of the flute in small, improvisatory groups.
 His jazz quartet CD “Visions”, with pianist Matija Dedic, bassist Martin Gjakonovski and drummer John Hollenbeck, was nominated in Croatia in 2015 for the prestigious Porin Award “Best Jazz Music Album”.
 Damjan currently leads his own latin-jazz quintet “baCLAVE”, with which he is releasing a new album in 2019.

 In 2006, Damjan started a collaboration with pianist Robert Thies with a release of a crossover improvisatory album “Difference”.
-This led to two more critically reviewed albums for Gentle Rain Records in the Fall of 2012 and 2016: Blue Landscapes and Blue Landscapes II: Discoveries, two collections of original compositions and improvisations.
-The latter CD won a Global Music Award while the third album of the Blue Landscapes series is due to be released in the spring of 2019.”
+This led to two more critically-acclaimed albums for Gentle Rain Records in the Fall of 2012 and 2016: Blue Landscapes and Blue Landscapes II: Discoveries, two collections of original compositions and improvisations.
+The latter CD won a Global Music Award while the third album of the Blue Landscapes series is scheduled for release by Real Music in November of 2019.